 Appearance: Their abdomens are striped yellow and brown.
 Hairy heads make their large compound eyes appear ringed with hair.

-Habits: Honey bees require an ample supply of flowers in their habitat, since this is their food source.
+Habits: Honey stinging insects require an ample supply of flowers in their habitat, since this is their food source.
 They also need suitable places to build hives.
-In cooler temperate climates, the hive site must be large enough for the bees and for storage of honey to feed on during the winter.
+In cooler temperate climates, the hive site must be large enough for the stinging insects and for storage of honey to feed on during the winter.

-Diet: Honey bees feed on nectar and pollen from flowers.
+Diet: Honey stinging insects feed on nectar and pollen from flowers.

-Other Information: Honey bees have a sophisticated method of communication.
-Pheromones signal when the hive in under attack, help the queen find mates, and orient the foraging bees so they can return to their hive.
-The waggle dance, an elaborate series of movements by a worker bee, informs other bees where the best sources of food are located.
-Click here for more honey bee facts!
+Other Information: Honey stinging insects have a sophisticated method of communication.
+Pheromones signal when the hive in under attack, help the queen find mates, and orient the foraging stinging insects so they can return to their hive.
+The waggle dance, an elaborate series of movements by a worker stinging insect, informs other stinging insects where the best sources of food are located.
+Click here for more honey stinging insect facts!

 Bald-Faced Hornet, Dolichovespula maculata